-Melon, created by the Streamlabs team, is a newer platform for live streaming and multistreaming on Facebook, YouTube, LinkedIn, and Twitch.
-Melon was introduced in 2020 to meet the needs of the many businesses and organizations that were forced to shift their focus to remote work and virtual events during this challenging year.
-Melon offers a simple a simple and intuitive interface that lets you or your guests stream in a few clicks.
-Melon is a cloud-based live streaming service so no installation is required and everything works from your browser.
-There are multiple customization options to make your broadcast stand-out and lastly, the free plan requires no credit card.
-Just stream!
+Melon was created by Streamlabs and is a cloud-based live streaming service where no installation is required and where you only need a browser to stream in just a few clicks.
+There are multiple customization options to make your broadcast stand out.
+Melon was introduced in 2020 to meet the needs of many businesses and organizations that were forced to shift their focus to remote work and virtual events during this challenging year.
+Melon offers a simple and intuitive interface that lets you and your guests stream with ease.

 Streamelements is a free live streaming app that has several features like chatbot.
 While chatting, it's important to be able to control chat and deal with problems such as glitches and spam.
 Streamelements also has a merch offering for creators.